alvinng222/cs50m/README.md

 rather than having app be a function that takes props and returns something,
 actually writing a class for app.
+`React.component`, that base class, goes ahead and attached the props.
+[43:58]
+`React.component` automatically take the props, and attached it to that instances of the class.
 ``` jsx
 import React from 'react';
 import { render } from 'react-dom';